cefriel/chimera/README.md

 - `chimera-rdf-lowerer` contains the blocks to implement lowering using the [rdf-lowerer](https://github.com/cefriel/rdf-lowerer) library
     - This sub-project depends on the mentioned library that is imported as a git submodule in `libs/rdf-lowerer`
 - `chimera-records` contains a set of utility blocks to gather data (timestamps, RDF graph data,...)  within a Chimera pipeline

-Last but not least, the `chimera-example` provides an example of conversion pipeline implemented configuring the different blocks with a [Spring XML Camel Context](https://camel.apache.org/components/latest/spring-summary.html).
-Complete instructions to run the example can be found in `chimera-example/README.md` (includes also instructions for deployment and monitoring).

 ### How to compile the project
 - Clone the repository and the required git submodules